 Mike joined Watsi on February 12th, 2015.
 Five years ago, Mike became the 906th member to automatically support a new Watsi patient every month.
 Since then, 5,040 more people have become monthly donors!
-Mike's most recent donation traveled 8,200 miles to support Misgune, a baby boy from Ethiopia, to fund anorectal surgery.
+Mike's most recent donation traveled 8,500 miles to support Joseph, a brave young boy from Kenya, to fund testicular surgery.

 Mike has funded healthcare for 66 patients in 11 countries.